janbodnar/JasperReports-Skolenie/examples/expressions/README.md

 expressions such as Groovy, JavaScript, or BeanShell are supported by
 JasperReports compilers.

-In a JRXML report template, there are several elements that
-define expressions as:
+In a report template, there are several elements that define expressions as:

  * &lt;variableExpression&gt;
  * &lt;initialValueExpression&gt;